 You’ll also need to be very organised with good time management skills to cope with the course.
 It is a full time commitment, and you’ll need to dedicate your evenings and weekends to assignments and lesson planning.
 You’ll find it’s worth it – it’s a challenging course, but worthwhile and enjoyable.

 Full attendance is expected because you can’t afford to miss any sessions.
 If you do have to miss a session because of illness, for example, you’ll be expected to catch up.

 A CELTA can be used to teach in language schools in the UK and abroad.
-You can progress onto the ESOL DTLLS or a DELTA once you have 2 years work experience.
+You can progress on to the ESOL DTLLS or a DELTA once you have two years work experience.